Morgan Advanced Materials (LON:MGAM) Shares Down 16.2% – Here’s Why

-MGAM has been the topic of several recent analyst reports.
-Royal Bank of Canada decreased their target price on shares of Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating on the stock in a report on Thursday, November 7th.
-Citigroup lifted their target price on shares of Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the stock a “buy” rating in a research report on Thursday, January 23rd.
+MGAM has been the topic of several research analyst reports.
+Royal Bank of Canada dropped their price objective on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating on the stock in a research note on Thursday, November 7th.
+Citigroup increased their price target on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research note on Thursday, January 23rd.

 View Our Latest Stock Analysis on Morgan Advanced Materials

 Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its quarterly earnings results on Friday, February 28th.
-The company reported GBX 25.50 ($0.32) earnings per share (EPS) for the quarter.
-Morgan Advanced Materials had a net margin of 6.17% and a return on equity of 19.02%.
-On average, equities analysts predict that Morgan Advanced Materials plc will post 32.5 earnings per share for the current fiscal year.
+The company reported GBX 25.50 ($0.32) earnings per share for the quarter.
+Morgan Advanced Materials had a return on equity of 19.02% and a net margin of 6.17%.
+Research analysts forecast that Morgan Advanced Materials plc will post 32.5 earnings per share for the current fiscal year.

 Morgan Advanced Materials plc operates as a materials science and application engineering company primarily the United Kingdom.
 It serves customers in the industrial, transportation, petrochemical and chemical, energy, semiconductor and electronics, healthcare, and security and defense markets.
 The company was formerly known as The Morgan Crucible Company plc and changed its name to Morgan Advanced Materials plc in March 2013.